Gingerbread Espresso Martini

 Instructions

-• Add vodka, coffee liqueur, espresso, and gingerbread syrup.
+• Add the vodka, coffee liqueur, espresso, and gingerbread syrup.

 Notes

-• The homemade gingerbread syrup has a full recipe post with step-by-step photos.
-It keeps in the fridge for up to two weeks.
+• The gingerbread syrup keeps in the fridge for up to two weeks, so it’s worth making a batch for the whole holiday season.

 Nutrition